vedph/cadmus-renovella-app/README.md

-# Cadmus Re.Novella App
+# CadmusRenovellaApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.4.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.3.

 ## Docker